-At the far southwestern corner of Australia, a three hour drive south from the capitol of Western Australia, Perth, bordered by both the Southern Ocean and the Indian Ocean, lies one of Australia’s, and the world of wine’s hidden jewels: Margaret River.
+At the far southwestern corner of Australia, a three-hour drive south from the capital of Western Australia, Perth, bordered by both the Southern Ocean and the Indian Ocean, lies one of Australia’s, and the world of wine’s hidden jewels: Margaret River.
 Considered to be one of the most geographically isolated and remote wine regions on the planet, what it lacks in volume compared to sister states of South Australia, Victoria, and New South Wales, it more than makes up for in quality.

 Europeans first settled in the area in the 1830s, and over time transitioned from a settlement outpost to an agricultural and tourism center focused on a quieter lifestyle and slower pace of life, while coincidentally offering some of the best conditions for surfing in the world.

 Vines were first planted commercially in 1967 by cardiologist Dr. Tom Cullity at the Vasse Felix winery.
 Dr. Cullity saw the Margaret River region as a yet-to-be-discovered opportunity for world-class wine production after years of reading studies on the geology and climate of the area.
 The Mediterranean climate would provide a long, moderate growing season while minimal irrigation would be required during the year due to heavy rains in the wintertime that replenish the underground aquifers.
 The soils of the region were some of the oldest in all of Australia, exposed by the oceanic wind and rainfall over time, which were so nutrient-poor and gravelly, that they would naturally moderate the vigor of the grapevine resulting in low yields but higher quality grapes.